SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.fr.md

 * Create an account
 * Configure a unicorn

-Note that we're skipping the rest of these steps, we will test the rest of the workflow in other small, discrete test cases, after we're done with this one.
+Note that we are skipping the rest of these steps, we will test the rest of the workflow in other small, discrete test cases, after we are done with this one.

 To start off, you need to create an account.
 Here you have some choices to make: